Filters

 You can use the Email attribute to differentiate the paths for new and returning users.
 For that, you’d need to use the Segments feature.

-7. Let’s see how it works.
-If the user is chatting with the bot for the first time, their email address can’t be in the Segment.
+1. If the user is chatting with the bot for the first time, their email address can’t be in the Segment.
 That is why, in the Filter configuration, choose the “isn’t equal” condition.
+After this filter, add the Add to segment action.
+Choose the correct segment inside the action.

 This way, when the new user provides their email address, the bot will add the address to the segment.
 When the user returns to the chat, the filter will check if an address is already in the segment.